The Secret To Good Communication

 • Our marriage would be great if my spouse communicated just like me.

-• If they would just ___________ then our communication would be great!
+• If my spouse would just ___________, then our communication would be excellent!

 • If my spouse would communicate like ___________, then everything would be perfect!